OPEN Visiting Fellowships

 Rex Amos and Sadie Creese

 Rex Amos is based in the Foreign, Commonwealth and Development Office.
 He has worked for HM Diplomatic Service across the international arena including in multilateral, bilateral, crisis management, programme and policy roles.
 Rex served in Afghanistan, worked with NATO and has had responsibility for strategic threats including nuclear and cyber.
-This fellowship will explore how academia, industry and the national security community can collaborate to manage the strategic implications of AI security.
-The fellowship will consider how we can promote cross-sectoral collaboration, the learning of lessons from other domains and offer recommendations to ensure that our decision-making processes are well informed and keep pace with technological developments.
+This fellowship explored how academia, industry and the national security community can collaborate to manage the strategic implications of AI security.
+The fellowship considered how we can promote cross-sectoral collaboration, the learning of lessons from other domains and offer recommendations to ensure that our decision-making processes are well informed and keep pace with technological developments.

 Sadie Creese is Professor of Cyber Security in the Department of Computer Science.
 She teaches operational aspects of cybersecurity including threat detection, risk assessment and security architectures.
 Her current research portfolio includes: threat modelling and detection with particular focus on AI, visual analytics for cybersecurity, risk propagation logics and communication, resilience strategies for business, privacy requirements, vulnerability of distributed ledgers and block-chains, understanding cyber-harm and how it emerges for single organisations, nations and the potential for systemic cyber-risk, and the Cyber Security Capacity Maturity Model for Nations.